New Jersey Medical Negligence Lawyers

 Under New Jersey law, a patient who wants to sue a medical professional or licensed facility must provide an Affidavit that a case has merit from a like-licensed professional in order to avoid dismissal of the claim.
-When you come to our office to discuss a potential case, Tom Shebell, and a full-time attorney and registered nurse, Isabelle Britton, will meet with you to discuss the facts that lead you to believe you have a case.
+When you come to our office to discuss a potential case, you will meet with Tom Shebell and Christian Mastondrea.

 If our investigation shows that there is a legitimate basis to proceed with a claim, we will then obtain your medical records and any medical scans.
 In the event we conclude that there is probable merit to your case, we will refer your records for evaluation by the appropriate medical expert to determine whether your medical professional’s care fell below accepted standards in that professional’s field.